EURODEO/e-soh-requirements/functional-and-non-functional-requirements/functional-and-non-functional-requirements.md

 * Do we store the values in the original units, or in the expected E-SOH units?
   * Expect users to provide values in SI units but if users provide non-SI units, we need to define where to do the conversion.
+* Does WMO already describe which units should be used in BUFR?
+  * Yes.
+There are a lot of WMO documents, and finding what you want can be difficult, but there are a lot of definitions.
+For example https://www.nco.ncep.noaa.gov/sib/jeff/bufrtab_tableb.html
+* What is the source of information or the specification to rely on?
+E.g. if there is some pressure data in mbar, should we convert in into hPa?
+  * We must start by following WMO rules.
+For example https://www.nco.ncep.noaa.gov/sib/jeff/bufrtab_tableb.html.
+We definitely need to do this for BUFR encoding
+  * Consequence / Requirement on the data producer: units must be defined using an openly available controlled vocabulary - if not, e-soh must just forward the data.
+Also, we expect SI units
+  * Implementation of the conversion ability is not first priority
+  * How to handle possible quality reduction caused by the conversion also needs to be considered

 ### Acceptance criteria